-The COVID-19 pandemic has greatly increase child abuse and exploitation, specifically online in the Philippines.
+The COVID-19 pandemic has greatly increased child abuse and exploitation, in the Philippines specifically online.
 As a response, child rights advocates wanted to empower their peers by pursuing and implementing their plans to spread awareness and create change.

 Through consortium partners of the Down to Zero Alliance, Terre des Hommes Netherlands had been supporting communities in creating youth networks and providing them a platform to empower each other.
 Despite the difficulties that the pandemic had brought to child rights organisations’ programmes such as lockdowns and restrictions, a local partner of TdH NL found ways to continue supporting youth advocates.

 Through Zoom, the Children’s Legal Bureau trained youth advocates on awareness raising and advocacy from eight different cities and municipalities in Cebu province.
 After training these motivated young advocates, they mobilised and managed to do activities in their own communities.

 In Lapu-Lapu City, they conducted a child’s rights seminar and an advocacy training against sexual exploitation of children which they themselves organised and facilitated.